Escambia Bay Bridge: History

-The Scenic Highway bridge that runs over and perpendicular to the I-10 bridge (seen running left to right at the very bottom of the above picture) was also replaced by a new bridge in 2015.
+The Scenic Highway overpass that runs over and perpendicular to the I-10 bridge (seen running left to right at the very bottom of the above picture) was also replaced by a new bridge in 2015.
+New acceleration and deceleration lanes were also added due to the addition of a third lane each way on the section to the west of the interchange.